 Vehicle owners need to complete a custom or antique vehicle registration in Vermont if they want to legally operate their street rods or antique cars on public roads within the state.
 The procedure for registering custom cars or antique vehicles must be conducted through the state Department of Motor Vehicles (DMV).
 The procedure for a custom car registration may not differ too much from the one for a standard car registration.
 Therefore, drivers will be required to provide certain documentation and payment of the applicable fees for either a registration application or for getting license plates.
-For more information about how to register custom cars in Vermont or how to obtain antique license plates, continue reading the sections below.
+For more information how to obtain antique license plates, continue reading the sections below.

 Definition of a Street Rod or Antique Vehicle in Vermont

 Prior to registering custom cars in Vermont, also known as street rods (SR), or obtaining antique license plates, vehicle owners need to familiarize themselves with the type of car they own and with the requirements they need to satisfy.
 For instance, a custom car registration is needed for street rods that are modified vehicles with a body or frame manufactured before 1949.
 If the vehicle is a replica of the body and frame of a vehicle from the period before 1949, then that vehicle is known as a street rod replica (SRR).
 Historic license plates will be required for vehicles that are at least 25 years old and used for exhibitions, parades, club activities and other purposes, except for daily transportation.

 Note: Drivers of antique vehicles may be allowed to drive passengers only once in a week.

 Steps in the Vermont Street Rod or Antique Vehicle Registration Process